 And when it comes to job training, you can take this freebie anywhere.

-Training as a remote customer service representative usually takes place virtually and take only a few weeks however, some sessions last up to 12 weeks and some companies expect you do the training in their office.
+Training as a remote customer service representative usually takes place virtually and lasts only a few weeks.
+However, some sessions last up to 12 weeks and some companies expect you do the training in their office.

 In addition to learning phone etiquette, you’ll learn how to use different communications and time-tracking software – something a lot of companies rely on.
 You’ll also hone your everyday organization, detail-orientation, and communication skills.